How to Set Up a Raspberry Pi Web Server: A Comprehensive Guide

 7. Check by navigating to the Raspberry Pi IP address in a web browser to see the Nginx welcome page.

-8. You can start your Web server Project in the follow folders and files:
+8. You can start your Raspberry Pi web project in the following folders and files:

 ● /etc/nginx/nginx.conf: File with Nginx configurations